 - Organisations can apply for the Work & Skills Fund on an individual basis, however, CCF also looks favourably on collaborative projects.

-- Applications to the Fund (with the exception of collaborative projects noted above) require match funding of:
+- Applications to the Fund require match funding of:

 - 50% for projects with a grant request over £25k

-- Any project wishing to apply should consider how they can achieve and demonstrate the following outputs:
+- Any project wishing to apply should consider how they can achieve and demonstrate a mix of the following outputs:

 - Social Enterprises Created